barumau/pandunia/polski/pandunia-polski.md

 bazokanun - konstytucja
 bazopetre - skała macierzysta
 bazoshulkan - szkoła podstawowa
+be ais - marznąć (zamarznąć)
+be ajibu - zachwycić się (być zachwyconym)
 be teza - wzmacniać się (wzmagać, pogłębiać się)
 be van - cieszyć się (zażywać, bawić się)
 be vide - być widzianym